JoeHill06/Blockchain_messages/README.md

 - Every message is written to a block and mined on the blockchain
 - Blockchain is validated and auditable via dedicated endpoints
 - Proof-of-work algorithm ensures blocks cannot be easily faked
-- Fully decentralized structure in concept (modular enough to be distributed)

 ## Tech Stack